mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/identity-providers/index.md

 By default, you login to konvoy with a credential given by `konvoy up`.
 You can retrieve it later by using `konvoy get ops-portal`.

+These static credentials should be used only to access **operations portal** for configuring an external identity provider.
+Since these are static credentials and there is currently no way of updating them they should be treated only as backup credentials and not used for normal access.
+Always login with own identity from external identity provider that usually provide additional security features like Multi Factor Authentication.

 ## Identity Providers

 To provide simple access for the users of your organization, Identity Providers can be set up.